A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 Automatic Error Checking System

 Applications are rejected by the DBS, even for the simplest mistakes.
-However, you won’t have to worry about this if you use our online system has an inbuilt error checking system.
-Any mistakes or problems can be fixed before they cause an issue.
+However, you won’t have to worry about this if you use our online system, as it has an inbuilt error checking system.
+Any mistakes or problems can be resolved before they cause an issue.

 Built-in Tracking System